WillPower3309/awesome-dotfiles/README.md

 - `wallpaper`: stores wallpaper
 - `components`: Folder that contains all of the components of the WM, such as panels, volume and brightness widgets, notification widget etc
 - `widgets`: stores scripts used in the functionality of the components

+<a name="applications"></a>
+## My Preferred Applications ##
+- **Text Editor - Vim**: I'm an alpha chad
+- **File Browser - Thunar**: Lightweight file browser, few dependencies, and can be configured to work with a preferred terminal.
+Also has extensions for easy right click extraction / compression of archive files (ie zip / rar etc)
+- **Web Browser - Firefox**: Super configurable and isn't made by Google
+- **Terminal - Kitty**: Used to use alacritty, switched to kitty as it is very fast and has great ligature implementation (which helps with programming in vim).
+Is very configurable and has build in tmux like functionality

 ## Current To-Do ##
 - fix spinning cursor bug on adjust volume / brightness (due to components or widgets)